Origin: Star Fox 64 Plays in: Main Menu Status: Original Composition Composer: Koji Kondo

 Wolf

-While (wrongly) often accused of being a Fox clone thanks to his Landmaster Final Smash, the way Wolf was designed in Brawl was nothing less than a miracle.
+While (wrongly) often accused of being a Fox clone thanks to his Landmaster Final Smash, the way Wolf was designed in Brawlwas nothing less than a miracle.
 Immediately the character's concept does come across as something of just a scary-looking Fox clone, yet he plays entirely differently thanks to his claw attacks and blade-equipped Blaster.
 Three Star Fox characters may have been overkill, but Wolf emerged as an incredibly cool character that was easily my favorite Star Fox character to play in the entirety of Smash.

 As does pretty much everybody, I peg Wolf firmly in my "want and expected" camp.
 It was a shame Wolf didn't make the initial cut, but with the advent of Star Fox Zero, the timing's simply perfect for his arrival.
 With Lucas being virtually identical to his Brawl appearance, it shouldn't be a problem retaining this highly-requested character as is.
+Not much else to say, really.
+It's possible they may bring back his secret convos in the Lylat Cruise stage, although considering the homogenized Palutena's Guidances for DLC characters, I doubt new ones will be created for Orbital Gate Assault (considering the quality of the voices there, thank god).
+Hearing British Wolf in Smash would be pretty cool, though.

 A Donkey Kong Character